oasis-tcs/csaf/csaf_2.1/prose/edit/src/introduction-02-terminology-glossary.md

 CSAF full validator
 :    A CSAF extended validator that additionally performs informative tests.

+CSAF library
+:    A library that implements CSAF data capabilities.

 CSAF management system
 :    program that is able to manage CSAF documents and is able to display their details as required by CSAF viewer.